 Larval pollock among zooplanktonLAUNCH GALLERY

-The Alaska pollock fishery is also great example of science-based, adaptive management at work.
-Every year, managers adjust the amount of Alaska pollock fishermen can harvest according to pollock population levels and other factors, such as the overall limit on groundfish catch for the eastern Bering Sea and Aleutian Islands regions.
+The Alaska pollock fishery is also a great example of science-based, adaptive management at work.
+Every year, managers adjust the amount of Alaska pollock that fishermen can harvest according to population levels and other factors, such as the overall limit on groundfish catch for the eastern Bering Sea and Aleutian Islands regions.
 This means that if scientists find that the population has dipped below its target level, managers reduce the amount that fishermen are allowed to harvest to bring the population back to the target level.
 As the population grows above target levels, managers will raise the amount fishermen can harvest.
 Scientifically trained observers closely monitor catches to ensure that limits of pollock (and other species incidentally caught in the pollock fishery) are not exceeded.

 LOCATION & HABITAT

 Alaska pollock are found throughout the North Pacific Ocean but are most common in the Bering Sea.
 Younger pollock live in the mid-water region of the ocean; older pollock (age 5 and up) typically dwell near the ocean floor.
 Pollock swim in large schools in waters between 330 and 985 feet deep but are sometimes found as deep as 3,300 feet.